Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Officials from the County of Renfrew met with the Honourable Prabmeet Singh Sarkaria, Ontario’s Minister of Transportation at the Association of Municipalities of Ontario (AMO) Conference in Ottawa earlier this week.
-Joining the meeting were Chief Administrative Officer Craig Kelley; Renfrew-Nipissing-Pembroke MPP Billy Denault, Parliamentary Assistant to the Minister of Tourism, Culture and Gaming; Councillor Glenn Doncaster, Operations Committee Chair; Renfrew County Warden Peter Emon; and Lee Perkins, Director of Public Works and Engineering.
+Officials from the County of Renfrew had a meeting with the Honourable Prabmeet Singh Sarkaria, Ontario’s Minister of Transportation, during the Association of Municipalities of Ontario (AMO) Conference in Ottawa earlier this week.
+Joining them in the discussion (from left) were Chief Administrative Officer Craig Kelley; Renfrew-Nipissing-Pembroke MPP Billy Denault, Parliamentary Assistant to the Minister of Tourism, Culture and Gaming; Councillor Glenn Doncaster, Operations Committee Chair; Renfrew County Warden Peter Emon; and Lee Perkins, Director of Public Works and Engineering.

 RELEASE DATE: